Learn all about the Mod Podge Gloss formula! Find out what it is, how to use it, and see some unique projects you can make.

 5. Do you ever use Mod Podge Gloss?
 What for?
 Yes I do.
 I use it for glass projects especially, because glass is shiny, and I like my finish to match the surface.
 I also use it when I'm in the mood for shiny.
 Sometimes a project calls for that, like a Halloween project or wall art.
 I let how I'm feeling that day dictate the finish!

 6. Sometimes my Mod Podge Gloss is tacky.
 Why – and how do I fix it?
 This formula tends to be more tacky than others when dry, especially in a humid environment.
 I live in Georgia, so I always have to use a sealer with it on top – either a spray or brush-on (as long as it's clear acrylic) will work.

 Otherwise it can take months to fully cure.
 CURING is different than drying.
 Dry is dry to the touch.
 Curing is when it's completely, fully dry in all layers . . . and it's no longer tacky.

 7. Where can I buy Mod Podge Gloss?
 This is the typically the top selling and most widely available formula, and that means it's just about everywhere: Amazon, Home Depot, Dollar Tree, Walmart, Target, Michaels, Jo-Ann, Hobby Lobby, AC Moore, and on and on.
 It's not hard to find this formula AT ALL.

 8. Does it come in different sizes?
 This formula comes in the most sizes: 2 oz., 8 oz., 16 oz., 32 oz., and even gallon.

-Are you ready for some project ideas using Mod Podge Gloss?
+Are you ready for some project ideas using the Gloss formula?
 Check out the links below!